alegithub72/checkersjavafx/README.md

 # Space Invaders Chekcers game by JavaFX
 The game of checkers made with Java and JavaFX, space invaders style.
 Copy the ckeckers directory  under lib in  your repository.
+To run the game:

+mvn pakcage
+mvn clean javafx:run

 Some screenshot: